andrewdweis/AndrewWeis.github.io/index.md

 At IMPACT, I work with various Earth Science 🌎 data, products and algorithms.

 🎨  When I'm not working, I like to do CrossFit and hike with my dog.

+Favorite quote

+"There's no reason to have a plan B because it distracts from plan A." - Will Smith

+Countries visited

+Germany
+Denmark
+United States of America